Mount Pleasant may lose out on $100M Medal of Honor Museum as group looks elsewhere

 “They came in swinging that stick,” he said.

-The Planning Commission, which advises Town Council, rejected a plan earlier this year that showed a 140-feet-tall structure, saying it would consider 80 feet.
-A revised design by noted architect Moshe Safdie called for a maximum height of 99 feet.
+The Mount Pleasant Planning Commission, which advises Town Council, rejected a plan earlier this year that called for a 140-foot-tall structure, saying it would consider nothing higher than 80 feet.
+A revised design by noted architect Moshe Safdie showed a maximum height of 99 feet.

+Mac Burdette, executive director at Patriots Point Naval & Maritime Museum, said he was surprised by the foundation's decision to consider other sites.

+“If they’re serious, I think that would be very unfortunate,” Burdette said.
+“We’ve certainly indicated our feeling that we want the museum here.
+I can’t think of a better place for it.”